justinlietz93/breakthrough_generator/README.md

 - For Claude 3.7 Sonnet: Set the `ANTHROPIC_API_KEY` environment variable
 - For DeepSeek R1: Set the `DEEPSEEK_API_KEY` environment variable

+API keys can be set in a `.env` file in the project root directory, which will be automatically loaded.

 ## Key Features

 1. **Structured Ideation**: Follows a carefully designed process that builds on each prior step